Society of Saint Margaret: SSM (Hackney, England)

-St Saviour's Priory, Haggerston, Hackney, is an autonomous house of the Order, located in the East End of London.
+St Saviour's Priory, Haggerston, Hackney, is an autonomous house of the order, located in the East End of London.
 In 1866 a small group of sisters went to Haggerston to establish a daughter house.
 It was led by Mother Kate from 1868 until shortly before her death in 1923.
 The sisters have a ministry amongst marginalised groups, the homeless, alcoholics, and racial minority groups.
 Some sisters are involved in parish work.
 It was operating in 2023.

 SSM (Chiswick, England)

 St Mary's Convent, Chiswick (in west London) was formerly a dependent daughter house of the large autonomous SSM house in Uckfield (St Margaret's Convent, Hooke Hall, Uckfield, East Sussex).
 The order was originally dedicated to nursing the sick, and at Chiswick the Uckfield sisters went on caring for elderly women in a nursing home, and maintained a guest house.
 In 2015 St Margaret's Convent was closed, and most of the sisters relocated to the Chiswick daughter house, which has now become their mother house.
 Mother Jennifer Anne was commissioned as Reverend Mother on 2 March 2015.
 At Chiswick the sisters still operate the nursing home.
 A small daughter house has been retained in Uckfield.

-In 1896, the Anglican Order of St Mary and St John built what is now St Mary's Convent and Nursing Home on Burlington Lane, Old Chiswick.
+In 1896, the Order of St Mary and St John built what is now St Mary's Convent and Nursing Home on Burlington Lane, Old Chiswick.
 At its core is an Arts and Crafts Gothic building by the architect Charles Ford Whitcombe.
 Its chapel has a small square tower with a weather vane atop a slender conical spire; inside the chapel is a classical reredos, ceiling paintings by George Ostrehan, and a tapestry panel by Morris & Co.
 The convent and hospital is Grade II listed.

 There is a dependent daughter house at: